Big Data: Exploratory Data Mining in Behavioral Research

 This ATI provides an overview of recent methodological advances in exploratory data mining for the analysis of psychological and behavioral data.
 In contrast to traditional hypothesis-driven approaches to analysis, exploratory data mining enables investigators to assess the predictive value of all possible combinations of variables in a data set.
 Data mining has emerged in recent years as a major area of statistical research and practice and is increasingly employed by psychologists and other behavioral scientists.

-The five-day course will cover the conceptual bases and strategies of exploratory data mining, and will review leading current techniques and software, including those based on canonical regression models and on pattern searches with recursive partitioning (see Tentative Course Schedule).
+The five-day course will cover the conceptual bases and strategies of exploratory data mining, and will review leading current techniques and software, including those based on canonical regression models and on pattern searches with recursive partitioning (see a tentative course schedule).
 Participants should also bring their own laptop computer equipped with SPSS or SAS and with R (available for free online).
 The primary software for instruction will be SAS and R, although code will also be provided for SPSS and instructors will be familiar with that and other programs.

 The course will be directed by John McArdle (University of Southern California).
-Other instructors are expected to include: Gilbert Ritschard (University of Geneva, Switzerland), George Marcoulides (University of California, Riverside), and Kevin Grimm (University of California, Davis).
+Other instructors are expected to include: Gilbert Ritschard (University of Geneva, Switzerland), George Marcoulides (University of California, Riverside) and Kevin Grimm (Arizona State University).

 Enrollment is limited to 30 participants.
 Applications are invited from investigators at the faculty/professional, postdoctoral and advanced graduate student levels.
 The ATI is open to investigators from both within and outside of the United States.